ECE-2024/ECE-250-Test-Cases/visual_studio_setup_and_run.md

 ![alt text](https://cdn.discordapp.com/attachments/784836147280216078/799497403131625532/unknown.png)

 Your code should now run remotely in debug mode on a ece ubuntu server whenever you press the play button.
-All console input and output will go to the 'Linux Console Window' (button left or right).
+All console input and output will go to the 'Linux Console Window' (Can be viewed by going to the Debug > Linux Console).
 Try taking advantage of debugging features like setting break points, stepping over lines, moving back to a previous line, stepping into functions, etc.

+## Troubleshooting
+If Visual Studio has put red squiggly lines under the `#include ...` directive, put `using namespace std;` at the top of your file
+### Example
+`
+using namespace std;
+#include <iostream>

+int main() {
+  return 0;
+}
+`